 About the Woodlands:

 The Mendocino Woodlands State Park is a National Historic Landmark built in the 1930s and is nestled in 700 acres of redwood trees, ferns, and glades along both sides of the Little North Fork of the Big River in Northern California, near the coastal village of Mendocino.
-Twenty-five miles of hiking trails in and around the Park, an open meadow, large beaver pond, river otters, deer, fox and other flora and fauna complete the magic of the Woodlands.
+Twenty-five miles of hiking trails in and around the Park, an open meadow, a large beaver pond, river otters, deer, fox and other flora and fauna complete the magic of the Woodlands.

 Accommodations will be in rustic cabins with no electricity.
 Cabins also have shared bath houses.
 There are hot showers!